-Following a series of initiatives and conventions organized in partnership with faith-based organizations, the UN Environment Programme (UNEP) launched the Faith for Earth Initiative in November 2017.
+Following a series of initiatives and conventions organised in partnership with faith-based organizations, the UN Environment Programme (UNEP) launched the Faith for Earth Initiative in November 2017.
 The goal of Faith for Earth is to strategically engage with faith-based organizations and partner with them to collectively achieve the Sustainable Development Goals (SDG) and fulfill the objectives of the 2030 Agenda.

 The Global Ethics Network of Teachers and Institutions wants to apply Ethics in Higher Education.
 They offer teacher training, research, course development and collaborative projects, support institutions, provide professions with educational materials and encourage students to behave ethically.

-Seven infographics on the connection between religion and ecology with the general Bible version.
+- Seven infographics on the connection between religion and ecology with the general Bible version.

-18 Jewish ecological topics, with articles, source sheets, videos, and podcasts.
+- 18 Jewish ecological topics, with articles, source sheets, videos, and podcasts.

-Tropical Forests: A Resource Under Threat – An Issue Primer for Religious Leaders and Faith Communities
+- Tropical Forests: A Resource Under Threat – An Issue Primer for Religious Leaders and Faith Communities

-Tropical Forests and Climate Change – An Issue Primer for Religious Leaders and Faith Communities
+- Tropical Forests and Climate Change – An Issue Primer for Religious Leaders and Faith Communities

-Indigenous Peoples: Guardians of the Forests – An Issue Primer for Religious Leaders and Faith Communities
+- Indigenous Peoples: Guardians of the Forests – An Issue Primer for Religious Leaders and Faith Communities

 IRI faith toolkits on forest protection for religious leaders and faith communities:

-JLI is an international collaboration committed to convening academics, practitioners, and policymakers to examine the research and evidence on the role of religion in humanitarian and development aid.
+The Joint Learning Initiative on Faith and Local Communities (JLI) is an international collaboration committed to convening academics, practitioners, and policymakers to examine the research and evidence on the role of religion in humanitarian and development aid.
 JLI also considers topics such as climate change, climate justice, the environment, and ecology as future interests for a possible Learning Hub.
 It focuses on the specific intersections of climate, faith-based international humanitarian and development work, and a focus on research and evidence.